mulderb/playground/README.md

-# My Personal Projects Repository
+# Public Playground - My Personal Projects Repository
 Welcome to my personal projects repository!
 Here, I've gathered a collection of projects that showcase my skills, interests, and explorations in various domains.

 ## Projects